apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 Expressing the isolation of your program statically, using annotations and other language constructs, is both powerful and concise.
-But, it can be difficult to introduce static isolation without updating all dependencies simultaneously.
+But it can be difficult to introduce static isolation without updating all dependencies simultaneously.

 Dynamic isolation provides runtime mechanisms you can use as a fallback for